AusDTO/gov-au-content-guide/_entries/2016-05-04-quotation-marks.md

 ---
-title: "Quotation marks"
+title: Quotation marks
-related: [punctuation]
+related:
+  - punctuation
+published: true
 ---

 As a general rule use single quotation marks.